-Macroelements include: Carbon, Hydrogen, Oxygen, Nitrogen, Phosphorus, Potassium.
+- Macroelements include Carbon, Hydrogen, Oxygen, Nitrogen, Phosphorus, and Potassium.

-Trace elements include: boron, zinc, iron, copper, manganese, molybdenum, chlorine.
+- Trace elements include boron, zinc, iron, copper, manganese, molybdenum, and chlorine.

 People call these 16 elements “essential elements.”
-They are called essential elements because without any one of them, the growth and development of plants will not be normal, and each element cannot replace each other, nor can it be replaced by elements with very similar chemical properties.
-This article will introduce the effect of Nitrogen on plants.
+They are called essential elements because without any one of them, the growth and development of plants will not be normal, and each element cannot replace the other, nor can it be replaced by elements with very similar chemical properties.

 Too much nitrogen in the plant results in claw-shaped, shiny, and unusually dark green leaves, slow growth, and weak stems.
 Once the leaves become claws, they turn yellow and die.
 If nitrogen poisoning is not treated, the leaves will eventually turn brown or yellow and fall off.
 Too much nitrogen prevents plants from forming normal flower buds, resulting in lower yields and lower levels of active ingredients.

 Whether the plant is overfed or nitrogen deficient, cannabis always takes a few days to recover.
 The speed of recovery will always depend on how much deficiency or excess the plant has suffered, so early detection will always lead to better plant recovery in less time.